-Note: cityseekr point of interest (POI) information is limited to approximately 154 cities (132 in the U.S., 13 in Canada and 9 in Mexico).
+Note: cityseekr point of interest information is limited to approximately 154 cities (132 in the U.S., 13 in Canada and 9 in Mexico).

-cityseekr is a service which provides additional information about certain POIs such as restaurants, hotels and attractions.
+cityseekr, when available, is a service that provides more information about certain points of interest such as restaurants, hotels and attractions.

-When you have selected a POI, the location and information appear, such as address and phone number.
-If the POI is listed with cityseekr, you also see information such as a brief description, check-in and check-out times, when the restaurant is open, etc.
+When you have selected a point of interest, the location and information appear, such as address and phone number.
+If cityseekr lists the point of interest, more information is available, such as a brief description, hotel check-in and checkout times or restaurant hours.

-Press More Information for a longer review, a list of services and facilities, the average room or meal price as well as the website.
+Press More Information for a longer review, a list of services and facilities, the average room or meal price as well as the website link.

-This screen displays the POI icon such as:
+This screen displays point of interest icons, such as: